-Paper-based questionnaires may be more susceptible to primacy effects (responders select the first agreeable option) whereas telephone interviews may be more vulnerable to recency effects (responders select the later options).34 If the extremes of these response order effects were applied to the LOAD questionnaire and our study design this could go some way to explain the difference in T0 and recalled LOAD scores we reported.
-However, it has been shown that respondents were less likely to show recency effects when the response options were given at a slow pace over the phone.35 Questionnaire completion via e-mail may have eliminated this variable; however, it has been demonstrated that telephone surveys have a much higher response rate therefore increasing the volume of data that could be acquired over a given period of time and reducing the risk of nonresponse bias.36
+Data in this study were collected mostly via a telephone interview including <50% of the recalled questionnaire scores at T1 and all the scores at T2 and T3 time points.
+To the authors’ knowledge, the effect of the method of questionnaire completion (via telephone interview, e-mail or by using paper-based questionnaires) on the patients’ or observers’ recollection has not been investigated and goes beyond the objective of this study.
+A recent study in people suggested that PROMs data were equally reliable when these were collected contemporaneously via a telephone interview or using paper-based questionnaires.
+45 Paper-based questionnaires may be more susceptible to primacy effects (responders select the first agreeable option) whereas telephone interviews may be more vulnerable to recency effects (responders select the later options).46 If the extremes of these response order effects were applied to the LOAD questionnaire and our study design this could go some way to explain the difference in T0 and recalled LOAD scores reported.
+However, it has been shown that respondents were less likely to show recency effects when the response options were given at a slow pace over the phone.47 Questionnaire completion via e-mail may have eliminated this variable; however, it has been demonstrated that telephone surveys have a much higher response rate therefore increasing the volume of data that could be acquired over a given period of time and reducing the risk of nonresponse bias.48

-We chose the LOAD and CBPI questionnaires to evaluate owners’ recollection in the present study as these are the CMIs used at our Institution and these two CMIs have been used retrospectively in previous veterinary studies.13-17 The results are therefore specific to the LOAD and CBPI.
+We chose the LOAD and CBPI questionnaires to evaluate owners’ recollection in the present study as these are the CMIs used at our institution and these two CMIs have been used retrospectively in previous veterinary studies.15-19 The results are therefore specific to the LOAD and CBPI.
 Further investigation is required to assess owners’ recall accuracy using other CMIs.
+Despite that the LOAD and CBPI questionnnaires were validated using dogs that received medical management, in the present study they were used for cases that received surgical management as previously done in other studies, 15-17, 19 where the questionnaires were used to assess the outcome of surgery.
+Although one could question the use of LOAD and CBPI in cases with orthopaedic disease other than osteoarthritis, our study population was diagnosed with diseases that are associated with development of secondary osteoarthritis, a very common condition with prevalence ranging from 20% to 80%.
+49, 50

 The time points for the recalled CMI scores were determined based on standard clinical practice at our hospital.
-Most orthopaedic surgeons reassess the patients at approximately eight weeks following treatment; the medium and long-term outcome of a treatment is determined at approximately six months and a year following treatment in the veterinary orthopaedic literature.37
+Most orthopaedic surgeons reassess the patients at approximately eight weeks following treatment; the medium and long-term outcome of a treatment is determined at approximately six months and a year following treatment in the veterinary orthopaedic literature.51

+The questionnaires were completed by 80%, 57% and 37% of the study participants completed at T1, T2 and T3, respectively.
+Although one could consider that the results of the current study may have been affected by selection and non-response bias due the lower response rate at T2 and T3 with more than 50% participant ‘drop-out’ at T3,52 it has been shown by studies in people that surveys with low response rates may still be valuable and that surveys with high response rates may still be subject to bias.
+53, 54